 I have noticed a disturbing trend.
 Publishing companies at both the K-12 and Higher Education levels selling “Open Education Resources (OER).”
 Does anyone else see the irony in this?

 OERs have been around for well over fourteen years.
-The intent is that individuals and organizations can curate, download, and upload education resources to repositories and all content is “open” and free of charge.
-Materials in these repositories come from generous individuals that are willing to share content and strategies that have worked for them in their own classrooms.
+The intent is that individuals and organizations can curate, download, and upload education resources to repositories.
+This content is “open” and free of charge.
+Materials in these repositories come from generous individuals that are willing to share content and strategies that have worked for them in their own classrooms (see OERs provided by Joint Digital).
 Other content may be the result of research projects funded by government grants and even private sources.
 These materials have to be shared and done so without cost to the end-user according to the terms of the funding source.

 So, why is it that publishers are putting content together and packaging it for a specific course and then charging the school/institution, or each individual student for the right to access these materials?
 I am a former director of a department at a two-year college, that supported faculty through the development of course content and mediated course materials.
 I fully understand the investment in time and the overall value of the materials that are developed.
 Content can be valued in the thousands of dollars.
 With this in mind, I don’t begrudge publishers charging a fee to recoup their investments and even turn a profit.
 That’s how capitalism works.
 My issue is the label that many are assigning to their new products.